The story behind Elon Hill Goats...

 Winter 2018 ~ New babies

-Our new babies have been born!
-And they are more beautiful than ever, I always forget just how tiny they are.
-This is the first season of kids we've bred on Elon Hill Farm and so far we've been amazed at their continuing beauty and resilience.
-Two lots of these kids (both triplets) were born during the two coldest days we've had so far this year and they are doing great.
+This years kids have been born!
+And they are so beautiful!
+We always forget just how tiny they are.
+This is the first season of kids we've bred on Elon Hill Farm and we are amazed at their continuing beauty and resilience.

 We truly believe this heritage breed is the ultimate homesteading goat for this region and perfect for both small and large scale farming ventures.